epistemehealth/about-source/content/about/_index.en.md

 +++
 title = "About Us"
 id = "about"
-description = "About Episteme Health Inc." bgimage = "img/bertvthul-the-road-strip.jpg"
+description = "Episteme Health Inc. is a non-profit incorporated association that provides free open access publishing for neuroscience." image = "img/bertvthul-the-road-strip.jpg"
 +++